Filling up with H2

 For each station you will also find additional details, including its address, operator, opening hours and usually also contact details.
 Just click on the dot.

 We offer a free 24/7 service hotline at all H2 MOBILITY stations: +49 800-400 2023.

 Would you like to take a look into the future of hydrogen?
 Activate the ‘Future’ button in the upper right-hand corner to see where we are currently building stations, in blue.
-The filling level of each circle shows how far construction has progressed at that site.
+The extent to which the circle is filled shows how far construction has progressed at that site.